tavikukko/Chrome-SP-Editor/README.md

 A Google Chrome Extension for creating and updating files (js, css) in SharePoint Online from Chrome Developer Tools

 ## Version history
+- 1.4 Bug fixes
+    * Fixed issue when saving files from anotherweb/sitecollection
+    * Fixed issue about Scriptlinks were not always rendered
 - 1.3.1 Name and Icon change
 - 1.3.0 Added possibility to create webhooks for lists
     * Changed SharePoint Client Object Model to PnP-JS-Core